marcaureledivernois/_random_forests/README.md

 (Breiman, 1996) which ensures the diversity of the trees and minimizes the similarities between them.
 In practice, we randomly select (with replacement = a datapoint can be drawn multiple times) subsets from the training set, then train a bunch of decision trees.
-The final prediction is an average of the predictions of every decision tree (= ensemble method)
+The final prediction is an average (or majority vote) of the predictions of every decision tree (= ensemble method)

 ## Credits